horenbergerb/horenbergerb.github.io/_posts/2023-10-07-canllamareason.md

 However, the intermediate steps seemed to be effectively random, hence the ~50% success rate.
 Although 40 samples is a bit too small to be really confident.
 LLaMa apparently wasn't able to identify more complex chains of correlations.

-So, with all of this being said, is LLaMa reasoning?
+## Is it reasoning?

+If you think I'm qualified to answer this, you're kidding yourself.
 In my opinion, I think the answer is a weak no. LLaMa is copying surface-level similarities among proofs, but it doesn't seem to be representing any complex relationships internally.

 That being said, LLaMa's outputs are close to reasoning.
 The space of possible outputs is effectively constrained such that it still contains most reasonable responses in higher-probability regions.
-To me, this suggests that LLaMa is on the path to being a reasoning machine, and these experiments should certainly be run again as new innovations in LLMs continue to develop.
+It seems plausible that better LLMs would be able to solve these reasoning problems.
+But would they be solving them *with reasoning?* This is unclear.
+They would be performing some kind of complex abstraction, but it may be unlike human reasoning.

+I crowdsourced some opinions from [The Philosopher's Meme Discord server.](https://discord.gg/vqTdfHmX) One interesting remark is that some of the failure modes are inconsistent with typical human reasoning.
+Abnormal failure modes could be a clue that what's really happening under the hood is not reasoning.

+A recurring theme regarded true reasoning vs reasoning-like behavior.
+The experiments in this paper operate in a vacuum and explicitly avoid opportunties to leverage common sense.
+One user asked: is a reasoning machine "just one that can evaluate logical propositions with quantifiers in a self-contained context"?
+It's true that this definition leaves something to be desired.
+On the other hand, these experiments do isolate a component of reasoning without burdening us about the issues such as [truthfulness in LLMs.](https://arxiv.org/abs/2307.00175)

+With all that being said, I think this experiment leaves us with more questions than answers.
+Is Platypus 70B a reasoning machine?
+It's not likely.
+Could a larger model solve these same problems with great accuracy?
+I believe so.
+Would such a model be reasoning in a human-like way?
+This remains to be determined.
+Exploring failure modes and more diverse reasoning challenges might provide insights into that question.

 # Conclusion, thanks, and future work